cncf/devstats.archive/USAGE.md

 - To cleanup Docker Grafana image and start from scratch use `./grafana/docker_cleanup.sh`.
 This will not delete Your grafana config because it is stored in local volume `/var/lib/grafana`.
 - To recreate all Docker Grafana/InfluxDB stuff from scratch do: `GRAFANA_PASS='' IDB_PASS='' GHA2DB_RESETIDB=1 PG_PASS='' IDB_PASS='' ./grafana/reinit.sh`

-# iManually feeding InfluxDB & Grafana:
+# Manually feeding InfluxDB & Grafana:

 Feed InfluxDB using:
 - `PG_PASS='psql_pwd' IDB_PASS='influxdb_pwd' ./db2influx sig_metions_data metrics/sig_mentions.sql '2017-08-14' '2017-08-21' d`